Disable Elastic (Rubber Band) Scrolling in Mac OS X

 defaults write -g NSScrollViewRubberbanding -int 0

 Apps will need to relaunch for the changes to take effect, though disabling rubber band scrolling does not work in every app.
+If you want to turn it off for everything, rebooting may be the fastest way, or just quitting every possible app and relaunching works too.

 defaults delete -g NSScrollViewRubberbanding